pujol99/Product_tracker/README.md

 # Prerequisits

-- python version 3 or newer
+- python version 3 or newer -> https://www.youtube.com/watch?v=OV9WlTd9a2U
-- bs4 module
+- bs4 module -> pip install bs4
-- requests module

-to install modules: pip install bs4, pip install requests
+- requests module -> pip install requests

-guide to install python: https://www.youtube.com/watch?v=OV9WlTd9a2U

 if you want to `send feedback to yourself` or others you will have to prepare your mail account, to do it follow the first 2 minutes of this video https://www.youtube.com/watch?v=JRCJ6RtE3xU and then remember to fill your information in the `send_feedback.py` file